CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/requiredfields.md

 #### Required Fields for GH and SA

 - **filename**:
     - This is the digital object's filename, including the name itself as well as the object's file extension.
 Each filename property should have a single value and end with a file extension.
+YouTube objects will not usually have a value in this field.
     - *Common Extension Options*: `.jpg`, `.pdf`, `.mp3`
     - Example Input: `letter001.pdf`

 #### Required Fields for CONTENTdm